 The British interference in Madrasah education in the Indian subcontinent had two significant impacts: the formation of educational dualism and a dichotomy between religious and secular, as well as the creation of religious movements and activism.
 "The education policies of the colonial administration, especially its insistence on Western education (labeled as secular education), had an impact in two ways: first, it bifurcated education into two realms - secular and religious.
 Educational dualism religion was pushed to the private sphere and was identified as a distinct sphere of life and activity, neatly separate or separable from other similarly defined spheres.
-The second impact is creating a new social space for religious texts in schools created a space for religious movements to reach a new public through their educational institutions in the 19th century" (Sikand, 2005a).
+The second impact is creating a new social space for religio-political activism.
+The marginalization of religious education and the exclusion of overt religious texts in schools created a space for religious movements to reach a new public through their educational institutions in the 19th century" (Sikand, 2005a).